Simon Luttrell, 1st Earl of Carhampton: Biography

+Judith was the heir to a slave plantation owned by her father, which after the marriage came into Luttrell's ownership, and eventually passed into the control of his son.
 His rakish behaviour earned him the nickname "King of Hell", "Hell" being a district of Dublin notorious for its brothels.
 He is reputed to have started the courtesan Mary Nesbitt in her career by seducing her.